clairegreenwood83/reading-room-virtual-bookclub/README.md

 ```

 ## Usage
+The site is deployed at:  https://soft-bavarois-cd7818.netlify.app/.

-Please click the image and follow the instructions from this video to use the App.
+Please click the image for instructions on how to use the site.
 Thank you!

 [<img src="./src/components/Images/VideoLink.png" width="50%">](https://drive.google.com/file/d/1wMIprf1I4X2GyXSWo7MiUBfV0Dt0xvPR/view "ReadingRoom Video")